Zebra (Yugoslav band): Post breakup

 After Zebra ended their activity, Đelmaš released hard rock-oriented solo album Hot rock, in 1982.
-The album lyrics were written by Lazarević, who also sang backing vocals on the recording.
-After the album release, Đelmaš retired from music, dedicating himself to car racing.
-In 1989, he returned to YU Grupa, recording two more albums with them.
-He died in Belgrade on October 28, 2021 at the age of 72.
+The album featured Đelmaš on vocals and drums, Zoran Nastoski of the band Magično Oko on vocals, Laza Ristovski on keyboards, Đelmaš's former bandmate from YU Grupa Bata Kostić on guitar, and Lola Andrijić on bass guitar.
+The lyrics were written by Lazarević, who also sang backing vocals on the recording.
+In 1989, Đelmaš returned to YU Grupa, recording two more albums with them.
+After leaving YU Grupa for the second time, he retired from music, dedicating himself to car racing.
+He died in Belgrade on 28 October 2021.